alux444/jobspeak-ai/README.md

-# Engineering Honours Research Project
+# JobSpeak AI

-## AI-driven Job Interview Feedback System
+## Engineering Honours Research Project - AI-driven Job Interview Feedback System

 This project is designed to give users personalised detailed feedback on their behavioural interview performance.
 It uses a combination of multimodal AI models to analyse user responses, including audio, video, and text transcription analysis.